vinibgoulart/proof-of-concepts/README.md

 ### mailer

-A simple mailer service that listens for mail messages and sends them to a mail server.
+A simple mailer service that listens for mail messages and sends them to a mail server using channels and routines.

 ### websockets